Quantcast

 Print Friendly and PDF

-Everyone has heard of fast food, but Thanksgiving is a time to think about "slow food."
-No, I don't mean the bad service that you get at your favorite greasy spoon.
+Everyone has heard of fast food, but Thanksgiving is a time to think about “slow food.”
+No, I don’t mean the bad service you get at your favorite greasy spoon.

 thanksgiving-696164_640.jpg

-At Thanksgiving, we enjoy so many "real" foods—versus processed foods—from turkey to sweet potatoes to vegetables to cranberries.
+At Thanksgiving, we enjoy many “real” foods—versus processed foods—from turkey to sweet potatoes to vegetables to cranberries.
 (Why do we eat these particular Thanksgiving foods, anyway?)

 And what could be more local than the food you have grown yourself?
 The garden is like a seasonal supermarket.